Please Please Me

 Same typeset as type 1 above but printed on a different textured label AND more importantly, with an indented Ring that doesn't appear on any stereo equivalent..
 (Perhaps stereo had been discontinued by now), the XEX 421 / XEX422 has now been corrected on the labels as per above.

-Interestingly to note, this still has the YEX scratched or XXX'd out before the XEX422 etc on the side 2 run off, as does type 1 incidently.
+Interestingly to note, this still has the YEX scratched or XXX'd out before the XEX422 etc on the side 2 run off.

 Please Please Me Complete Stereo Run HERE

 I also have used a few transitional copies I have collected.
-These have the end of run label on one side, & the next new label on the other.
+These have the end of run label on one side, & the next new label on the other and are known in the trade as "crossover" pressings.
 These are very helpful in determining the order of some labels plus the last & first mother stampers used for each run.. (but that's another story :)

 " All of the content featured or displayed on this web site, including, but not limited to, text, graphics, photographs images ("content") are my property.
 I happily give consent for anyone to make references to it with a name check.
 If you would like to use any content, just ask, I'll always say Yes :) "